badokun/lightning-metrics/docs/performance_monitoring.md

   ```

 * To access the analytics webpage, we need to modify the firewall configuration to allow incomming connections to port 3000.
-> Note the IP address range, yours may be 192.168.1.0/24 or different (see [base guide](raspibolt_20_pi.md#enabling-the-uncomplicated-firewall) for further information).
+> Note the IP address range, yours may be 192.168.1.0/24 or different.

   ```
   $ sudo ufw allow from 192.168.1.0/24 to any port 3000 comment 'allow grafana from local LAN'
   ```

 At this point the basic setup is complete and we can start to setup a Grafana Dashboard.
-Browse to `http://192.168.1.40:3000` in your browser (use the IP address of your RaspiBolt) and log in with `admin` and `PASSWORD_[E]`.
+Browse to `http://192.168.1.40:3000` in your browser (use the IP address of your RaspiBolt) and log in with `admin` and `PASSWORD_[A]`.

 ![Grafana Home](images/71_grafana-home.jpg)